johnpark-treeofgrape/i8-exchange/README.md

 ⇒ There is little fear of hacking in storage or transactions ⇒ It is unlikely that personal assets will be lost due to the malice of others (there is little chance that regulation will take place as fraud is unlikely to occur)

-- P2P: Since it is a relative transaction between individuals and individuals, security is strong
+- P2P: Since it is a relative transaction between customers, security is strong enough

 - NoManager: Since there is no administrator, there is no need to send passwords or personal information to exchanges